Petra Easy Scrap Yarn Crochet Cardigan Free Pattern

 Do the same on the right side with the other sleeve.

-Customization Tip: It is a good time to check the length of your sleeve.
-You can “seam” the sleeve panel with a few locking stitch markers to the main panel.
+Tip: It is a good time to check the length of your sleeve.
+We like to “seam” the sleeve panel with a few locking stitch markers to the main panel.
 Try it on.

 When everything is perfect, using a yarn needle and matching yarn, seam the sleeves to the main panels (wrong side facing up).